jakobharder/burntime/resources/Features.md

 # Features

-The game is a complete port of the original DOS version to Windows with some adjustments and an extended game mode.
+The game is a complete remake and expansion of the original DOS version for Windows, macOS and Linux.

+Some improvements were also taken from the Amiga version that has been released later.

 ## Non-Gameplay Changes

-- Support for wide-screen resolutions.
-Some images are enlarged accordingly.
+- support for wide-screen resolutions; some locations and interfaces are enlarged accordingly
-- Remastered graphics with double resolution and corrected aspect ratio.
+- graphics with double resolution and corrected aspect ratio
+- toggle between original and remastered graphics
-- Technicians have their own skin.
-All skins are true to the character class without exceptions.
+- technicians have their own skin; all skins are true to the character class without exceptions
-- Music can be toggled between DOS and Amiga.
+- music can be toggled between DOS, Amiga and off
+- Amiga hit, bark and death sounds

 ## Gameplay Changes

 - game adjustments
   - attacks are always followed by counter attacks to avoid attack spamming
-  - toggle to switch between original and extended game
+  - toggle to switch between original 1993 and extended game rules
   - toggle to disable AI players
 - quality of life
-  - attack/defense/protection values displayed in inventory
+  - attack, defense and protection values displayed in inventory
   - auto equip weapons and protection
+  - gas, radiation and insufficient travel supply warnings displayed in the main UI
+  - save games display day and camp numbers
+  - maps can be scrolled with the right mouse button
 - minor location adjustments
   - some locations are larger to fill wide screens
   - Monastery got another gap in the wall to go through